How to Approach a Blog Redesign

 Planning to launch in time for summer?
 Be prepared for a delay.
 You’ll need some time to test the design in all formats and get used to how everything works.
 Make sure you ask your developer how to update certain elements (such as sidebar widgets) and get any major tweaks sorted before the contract ends.

-Anything after this point will usually incur additional fees.
+Anything after this point will usually incur additional incomes.
 Once your new blog is ready, shout it from the rooftops!
 Come up with a social plan to attract people to the site and prepare a post about what the new identity means.
 It’s important to drum up a bit of buzz and get people excited.